Meet our clients

 The Barclays' App received our accreditation after being redesigned, with accessibility built-in at every stage of the project

-Working with AbilityNet, Heathrow now understands the importance of making its website as accessible and usable as possible
+Working with AbilityNet, Heathrow now understands how user testing helps to make its website as accessible and usable as possible

 Helping Sense charity to create accessible meetings guidance